 The people of Port Phillip and Greater Melbourne want to live in a greener, cooler, more liveable city.
 We want to breathe clean air and walk on litter-free beaches.
 We want our children and grandchildren to swim in a plastic-free bay, to hear birds singing in our parks and gardens, to understand and care about this place we call home.
 We want our homes and streets to be resilient to the impacts of climate change.

-In March 2020, the environment was the top concern for Australians (Ipsos 2020), and over the last 21 years the Port Phillip EcoCentre has helped translate that care into action.
-In the last decade we have seen a 500-fold increase in young people engaging with our programs, a 660% increase in people taking action to restore their local environment, and our volunteer hours have increased to a record 21,021 per year in 2020.
+The environment has become the top concern for Australians (Ipsos 2020), and over the last 24 years the Port Phillip EcoCentre has helped translate that care into action.
+In the last decade we have seen a 500-fold increase in young people engaging with our programs, a 660% increase in people taking action to restore their local environment, and our volunteer hours increased to a record 21,021 per year in 2020.
 Our cottage facilities are no longer fit-for-purpose, demonstrating sustainable practice, meeting capacity demands or accessibility requirements.

 At a time when Australians are increasingly seeking ways to connect and create tangible change, the EcoCentre’s team and expert network are equipped to scale up community leadership for the climate, health and economic challenges ahead.
 The EcoCentre is a place where everyone comes together to care for the places we all love, together with people from all sectors of our diverse community.

 Providing space for Melbourne to connect, act and transform.

 As a base to stimulate connection, education and action, our new EcoCentre will contribute to a thriving future where humans live sustainably, with equitable access to clean air and water, healthy soil, abundant wildlife and renewable energy:

 The Port Phillip EcoCentre Building Redevelopment is supported by the Victorian Government and the City of Port Phillip.